1 Parc Güell

-Barcelona, located on the shore of the Mediterranean Sea, is considered to be one of the best cities in Europe.
-The city offers a cosmopolitan atmosphere, a rich culture, and numerous beaches to relax in addition.
-There are tourists from all over the world coming to visit.
-However, many of them have probably asked themselves what to even do in Barcelona.
-There are plenty of things you can do, events to enjoy, places to visit and food to try.
-These are some things you should definitely do during your Barcelona visit!
+Barcelona is further considered to be one of the best cities in Europe and on the shores of the Mediterranean Sea.
+The city offers a cosmopolitan atmosphere, rich culture, and numerous beaches to relax.
+Morever, there are tourists coming from all over the world to visit the popular Barcelona spots.
+However, many of them are suffered by the question what to do in Barcelona.
+These are some of the things to do in Barcelona if you are visiting this city:

-Walk through the gardens of Parc Güell and take pictures in this magical place designed by Antoni Gaudí.
+Walk through the GARDENS OF PARC GÜELL and take pictures in this magical place designed by Antoni Gaudí.
 The park was built from 1900 to 1914 and was officially opened as a public park in 1926.
-In 1984, UNESCO declared the park a World Heritage Site under “Works of Antoni Gaudí”.
-This architectonic jewel is a must for everyone visiting Barcelona.
+In 1984, UNESCO subsequently declared the park a World Heritage Site under “Works of Antoni Gaudí”.
+This architectonic jewel certainly is a must for everyone visiting Barcelona!

 Enjoy a Barça football match in the Camp Nou and take a tour in the museum.
 This is an absolute must for every football fan.
-Do you know that it is currently the stadium with the biggest capacity in Europe, in particular of 99,354 spectators?
+Do you know that it is currently the stadium with the biggest capacity in Europe, holding 99,354 spectators?

-A stroll through the famous Boqueria Market located on La Rambla is always a great idea.
-The first mention of the Boqueria market in Barcelona dates to 1217 when tables were installed near the old city gate to sell meat.
-Nowadays, the market flourishes with all fresh products you can even think of.
-You should definitely try one of the natural juices sold in many flavors!
+Walking through the famous Boqueria Market located on La Rambla is a great idea for walking in Barcelona.
+The first mention of the Boqueria market in Barcelona dates back to 1217 when tables were installed near the old city gate to sell meat.
+Nowadays, the market flourishes with a variety of fresh products .
+You should certainly try one of the natural juices sold in many flavors!

 Take a panoramic photo of Barcelona at the top of Tibidabo and enjoy the amusement park, which is one of the most popular activities in Barcelona.
 The park is one of the oldest ones in the world still functioning.
 A popular ride at the park is the 1928 Avió airplane ride, a single-car carousel giving the impression of flight above the city, a novelty at the time.
 Riders board a replica of the aircraft that first flew from Barcelona to Madrid.
 The park was featured in the Woody Allen film Vicky Cristina Barcelona.